davheld/GOTURN/README.md

 To evaluate test set performance, follow the instructions on the [VOT website](http://www.votchallenge.net/howto/index.html).
 The file test/test_tracker_vot.cpp is designed to integrate into the VOT testing framework.

+The results from running our tracker on the VOT 2014 dataset can be found [here] (http://davheld.github.io/GOTURN/report_vot2014_alov441_challenge.zip).
+Our method, in these files, is referred to as "alov441" since ALOV is the dataset that we used for validation of our model.

 ### Evaluate validation set performance
 To evaluate the trained tracker model on the validation set, run: